Betta Lemme: Music career

 On July 8, 2016, Betta Lemme was featured on a single titled Awoo which she co-wrote with American DJ duo Sofi Tukker.
 It was released on the duo's self-published debut EP Soft Animals.
-On October 17 of the same year, a music video for Awo was released by Ultra Music.
+On October 17 of the same year, a music video for Awoo was released by Ultra Music.
 The music video with Betta includes dance choreography by her which is also performed live during shows with Sofi Tukker.

-Lemme's debut single Bambola was released officially on 10 November 2017.
+Lemme's debut single "Bambola" was released officially on 10 November 2017.
 The official video released on the same day has reached over 82 million views on YouTube.
-On 29 January 2018, Lemme made her first-televised debut performing her single, Bambola on RAI 1's Che tempo che fa.
+On 29 January 2018, Lemme made her first-televised debut performing her single, "Bambola" on RAI 1's Che tempo che fa.
 She appeared as a guest performer on The Voice of Italy 2018, singing "Bambola" with the three finalists.
 On August 10, 2018, she released Bambola EP.

 On June 25, 2021, Betta Lemme released the LGBT-themed song "Girls" coming out about her sexuality.

 Betta Lemme released the song and music video for Dance Til Forever, premiering on Rolling Stones Italia on March 8, 2024.
 After facing years of challenges with releasing her music while preserving creative autonomy under the terms of her record label contract with Ultra Music, this release marked a new chapter for the singer as an independent artist.
 The song Dance Til Forever explores themes of freedom after a break-up and the music video includes imagery of paperwork and contracts, alluding to Lemme's freedom from bad contracts with her former label.
 The second song Getaway was released on June 7, 2024.
 The first single Is Anyone Out There? from the upcoming EP Good Mourning was released on November 15, 2024.
 The second single and the title track was released on April 18, 2025.
 The EP was released on May 30, 2025.

+On September 5, 2025, Betta Lemme released the song and music video for "Gelosia" featuring Italian rapper BigMama.
+Like "Bambola", the track is sung in English, Italian and French.
+It was written by Lemme, BigMama and Ludovica Lazzerini and produced by Lemme and Fiodor Fogliatti.